Doug Jones: 5 Things To Know About Democrat Who Won U.S. Senate Seat In Alabama

 3. Jones opposes many of President Donald Trump‘s plans.

 He is opposed to the Tax Cuts and Jobs Act of 2017, Trump’s tax reform plan that gives corporations and the rich huge tax breaks while shifting the burden onto the middle class.
 Jones also opposes the repeal of the Affordable Care Act, a.k.a.
 Obamacare, which Trump has been trying to dismantle.
 He supports the Paris Climate Change Accord that Trump pulled out of and is a proponent of renewable energy.
+See pics of Doug Jones, here.

 4. Like Moore, Jones is Christian but didn’t make religion a massive campaign platform like his opponent did.